msuadOf/msuad-ysyx-workbench/am-kernels/benchmarks/coremark/README.md

 File: CoreMark

 Topic: Welcome
-Copyright � 2009 EEMBC All rights reserved.
+Copyright 锟� 2009 EEMBC All rights reserved.
 CoreMark is a trademark of EEMBC and EEMBC is a registered trademark of the Embedded Microprocessor Benchmark Consortium.

-CoreMark�s primary goals are simplicity and providing a method for testing only a processor�s core features.
+CoreMark锟絪 primary goals are simplicity and providing a method for testing only a processor锟絪 core features.

 For more information about EEMBC's comprehensive embedded benchmark suites, please see www.eembc.org.